 It’s impossible not to kick off your shoes the second you arrive on Isla Holbox – and you won’t need to put them back on again.

-While most other travellers are living it up in Cancun or Tulum on the Yucatan Peninsula, this offshore treasure is still considered a bit of a secret, though it won’t stay that way for long.
+While most other travelers are living it up in Cancun, Cozumel, or Tulum on the Yucatán peninsula, this offshore treasure is still considered a bit of a secret, though it won’t stay that way for long.